maitria/mock-api-server/README.md

 ### Responding to Query Parameters

-If you have these these three files:
+If you have these three files:

     test/mock-api/v2/foobizzle.json
     test/mock-api/v2/foobizzle.json?type=search